Twan-M/SmartMedi/Notification Matrix/README.md

   Serial.println(" Connected to Wi-Fi");
 }
 ```
+> **Common Issue:** Double check your cridentials of your wifi network and try again.
 > **Checkpoint:** Print the Wi-Fi connection status to the Serial Monitor to ensure the ESP32 connects successfully.
 You should see the "Connected to Wi-Fi" message.

 ## Step 2: Connecting to the Webserver, Database and API